mlooft/multi-step-form/readme.txt

 = 1.3.2 =
 * Sanitazation changed: Restricted HTML in paragraphs and radio buttons
 * JavaScript gets only loaded on pages using the form
+* Custom HTML ids for the most input fields

 = 1.3.1 =
 * Bugfix: email validation on android